TheOwenLab/cbs-toolkit/resources/QualtricsIntegration.md

 2. Add (at least two) two embedded data fields to your survey: `CREYOS_URL` will hold the redirection URL for a participant, and `SUBJ_ID` will contain their unique study identifier.
 In Qualtrics' "Survey Flow", add a new element ("Embedded Data") and move it to be the 1st element in the survey flow.
 Create the two fields.
 It should look something like this:
 <center><img src="./images/02-qualtrics.png" alt="Q2" width="500"/></center>

 3. Find the required info about your Creyos Trial.
 You'll need: 1) the trial `NAME` and 2) the trial `SALT` (a unique hexadecimal ID).
 Login to [Creyos](https://health.creyos.com/), then paste this in your browser's URL bar: `https://health.creyos.com/en/admin/trials`.
 Find and select "View" for your trial, then locate `NAME` and `SALT`.
-Copy and paste these values somewhere safe. *Note that you will have to replace spaces in your trial's name should with underscores.*
+Copy and paste these values somewhere safe. *Note that you have to replace spaces in your trial's name with underscores.*

 4. Find the batch identifier for the cognitive assessment that you want participants to complete.
 Go to `https://health.creyos.com/en/admin/batches`, locate the specific batch you want to use, then click "View".
 Copy/paste the `ID` number (at the very top of the batch page) somewhere safe.

 5. Back in Qualtrics add some JavaScript to the very first question / item in your survey.
 Click on the question, then under "Question Behaviour" choose "JavaScript" (see green arrows below).
 Alternatively, there may already be a JavaScript button *on* your question (see yellow arrow):
 <center><img src="./images/03-qualtrics.png" alt="Q2" width="600"/></center>

   * Replace the `addOnLoad` block with the following code block.
-Make sure to replace required fields: `your_trial_name`, `trial_salt`, and `your_batch_id` with the value you collected in steps 3-4.
+Make sure to replace required fields: `your_trial_name`, `trial_salt`, and `your_batch_id` with the values you collected in steps 3-4.

 ```{JavaScript}